yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Target/How_to_emmc_boot.rst

 **Flash from u-boot**

-Stop at u-boot prompt and flash eMMC using :command:`fatload` and :command:`mmc write` commands to load binaries from SD card and flash them to eMMC Boot0.
+Stop at u-boot prompt and flash eMMC by using :command:`fatload` and :command:`mmc write` commands to load binaries from SD card and flash them to eMMC Boot0.

 In this example, eMMC device is ``dev 0``, to find which device is eMMC, refer to